CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation: CR-Walker: Conversational Recommendation Walker

-We apply sigmoid function $\sigma$ here and treat entity selection as a multi-label logistic regression task, which allows multiple entities to be selected.
-The estimated selection score $\hat{s}_{e'}$ indicates whether the entity is selected for tree expansion.
-We describe this process of applying a single walker cell for neighbor selection from entity $e$ as a function below:
+The estimated selection score $\hat{s}_{e'}$ indicates whether $e'$ is selected for tree expansion.
+By incorporating $\boldsymbol{c}_t^{(j<n)}$, the current reasoning hop $n$ is aware of the previous reasoning hop $j$.
+We describe this process of applying a single walker cell for entity selection from $e$ (similar for intent $i$) as a function below:

-With the walker cell described above, it is now possible to expand the tree from its root.
-Assume the generated tree $\mathcal{T}_t$ has a max depth of $m_t$ at turn $t$, and owns an entity set of $\mathcal{E}^{(i)}_t$ at tree depth $i$.
-Starting from $\mathcal{E}^{(0)}_t$, which contains only an abstract root node that represents the selected intent, we dynamically initiate $|\mathcal{E}^{(i)}_t|$ walker cells at the current depth with shared parameters to obtain entities at the next depth: